NCAR/DART/models/clm/readme.rst

 CLM indeterminate values
 ~~~~~~~~~~~~~~~~~~~~~~~~

 CLM variables are encoded as rectangular arrays in the netCDF files.
-(Thankfully!)
 However, this means that some variables have space for layers that are unused.
 Anything with snow layers, for example.
 CLM has the *SNLSNO* variable to indicate
 which snow layers are active.
 The *unused* layers may not have the *_FillValue*